exercism/docs/anatomy/tracks/concept-exercises.md

 - The hints should be enough to unblock almost any student.
 - The hints should not spell out the solution, but instead point to a resource describing the solution (e.g. linking to documentation for the function to use).
 - The hints may use code samples to explain concepts, but not to outline the solution. e.g. in a lists exercise they might show a snippet of how a certain list function works, but not in a way that is directly copy/pasteable into the solution.
-- General hints about the exercise can appear under the `## General` heading.
+- General hints about the exercise can appear as a Markdown list under the `## General` heading.
-- Task-specific hints should appear underneath headings that match their task heading in the `instructions.md` (e.g. `## 2.
+- Task-specific hints should appear as a Markdown list underneath headings that match their task heading in the `instructions.md` (e.g. `## 2.
 Do Y`).
 - Prioritize task-specific hints over general hints, as task-specific hints are more likely to unblock the student than general hints.
 - Task headings should describe the _what_ of the task, not the _how_.
 - Task headings should use regular sentence casing (e.g. `## 2.
 Check if a book can be borrowed`).